Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/data-visualisation/colour.md

 <SwatchGrid tokenData={dataTokens.categorical} title="Categorical Palette"/>
 </div>

-These categorical colors pass differentiation tests for all but small lines, but don't use them all in a single chart.
+These categorical colours pass differentiation tests for all but small lines, but don't use them all in a single chart.

-#### Considering contrast ratios in your color choices
+#### Considering contrast ratios in your colour choices

-When selecting colors directly from the categorical palette, choose as few as possible, and prioritise colors with higher contrast ratios (4.5:1+).
+When selecting colours directly from the categorical palette, choose as few as possible, and prioritise colours with higher contrast ratios (4.5:1+).

-Color differentiation is harder when elements are smaller, as there is physically less color to see.
+Colour differentiation is harder when elements are smaller, as there is physically less colour to see.

-Using high contrast and easily differentiable colors are particularly important when producing line charts.
+Using high contrast and easily differentiable colours are particularly important when producing line charts.
 For bar charts and other larger graphical elements, you can lower your contrast a bit.

 > As with large text, for graphical objects such as charts and graphs a contrast ratio of 3:1 should be sufficient